lgwillmore/typemock/docs/source/mocking_objects.rst

 Programmatic response
 ---------------------

 You can provide dynamic responses through a function handler.

-The function has access to the call arguments through var args.
+The function should have the same signature as the method it is mocking so that mixes of positional and keyword arguments are handled in a deterministic way.

 .. code-block:: python

-    def bounce_back_handler(*args):
+    def bounce_back_handler(number: int) -> str:
-        return "{}".format(args[0])
+        return "{}".format(number)

     with tmock(MyThing) as my_thing_mock:
         when(my_thing_mock.convert_int_to_str(1)).then_do(bounce_back_handler)